 Middle Cottonwood Creek is a 9.2 mile heavily trafficked out and back trail located near Bozeman, Montana that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Dogs are also able to use this trail.

 off road driving

 Take Seventh to Springhill (after crossing 90).
 Then turn right on Toohey.
 Turn right onto Walker Road.
 This road dead ends at trailhead (and changes name along the way).

 Loved it!
 Wild flowers everywhere, lots of shade from trees.
 Quite a few creek crossings, so a hiking pole helps.

 Direction to trailhead are wrong on this site though.
 To get there, take seventh to Springhill (after crossing 90).
 Then turn right on Toohey.
 Turn right onto Walker Road.
 This road dead ends at trailhead.( changes name along the way).

 Didn't see that last review.
 The street to get to this trail is privately owned.

 Saddle Mountain Jeep Rd Trail does not exist!
 Map and directions need to be updated.
 The road is private or has been removed but either way no way of getting to it.
 Post some real directions so no one else wastes their time trying to find a trail that's not accessible